 He said he hoped the three-year agreement would help re-establish investor confidence, which Osborne said was damaged by the strike.

 “What remains unknown is the long-term effect on investor contracts and the possible loss of export contracts.
+One can only hope that this three-year agreement will help … will serve to restore some of the confidence levels,” said Osborne.

 The wage agreement was passed by Numsa structures in eight of the nine provinces.